Jaspaul/laravel-rollout/readme.md

 composer require jaspaul/laravel-rollout
 ```

-### Setting up a Cache

-Be sure to [enable the cache](https://laravel.com/docs/5.4/cache) for your Laravel application.
-This package uses the cache to store the rollout settings.

 ### Configuring the Service Provider

 Open config/app.php and register the required service provider above your application providers.